 Here are the steps to create a similar setup using wired ethernet to sync devices:

-- Next we will want to setup the ethernet into each iPad.
-For this you will need a Lightning to USB adapter, USB to Ethernet Adapter, Charge Cable and a power source (we used Anker external chargers).
+- Next, connect the ethernet to your iPad.
+For this, you will need a Lightning-to-USB adapter, USB-to-ethernet adapter, charge cable, and a power source (we used Anker external chargers).

-- Now take the charge cable and connect it to to the battery and USB to Lightning adapter.
-This might look confusing, but when you are done, it should look something like this.
+- Now take the charge cable and connect it to the battery and the USB-to-Lightning adapter.
+When you're done, it should look something like this.

-- Now you are ready to plug the adapters into your iOS device.
-First connect the USB lightning adapter to the open lightning connection on your iPhone or iPad.
-Next take an ethernet cable and connect one end to your router, the other to the ethernet dongle attached to your iPhone or iPad.
+- Now you're ready to plug the adapters into your iOS device.
+First, connect the USB-to-Lightning adapter to the open Lightning connection on the iPhone or iPad.
+Next, take an ethernet cable and connect one end to your router and the other to the ethernet dongle attached to your iPhone or iPad.

-*It is important to note that this connection requires power and WILL NOT WORK if you do not have the device plugged into a power source.
+Note: this connection requires power and WILL NOT WORK if you don't have the device plugged into a power source.

-Pro Tip: Add a small piece of Velcro to your tripod and an external USB battery so the connections are close together and connected.
+Pro Tip: Add a small piece of Velcro to your tripod and an external USB battery so the connections are close together and secure.

-- Repeat the steps above to connect your other devices to your router via ethernet. .
-Now open the general settings tab on your iOS devices and make sure WiFi is disabled.
-Ethernet should appear below WiFi and you can tap to select the ethernet connection instead of WiFi.
+- Repeat these steps to connect your other devices to your router via ethernet.
+Now open the general settings tab on each of your iOS devices and make sure WiFi is disabled.
+An ethernet option should appear below WiFi and you can tap to select the ethernet connection instead.

-- For audio, we were able to get an XLR line out from PSAV running audio for the event.
-We then routed the XLR audio through an iRig connected to our primary device, this way we had a clean mix from the in-house sound system and weren’t relying on room sound.
-We attach the iRig Pre to our tripods the same way we do the batteries using Velcro.
+- For our audio, we were able to get an XLR line out from the audiovisual company running audio for the event.
+Then, we routed the XLR audio through an iRig connected to our primary device.
+This way we were able to get a clean mix from the in-house sound system and weren’t relying on room sound.
+We attached the iRig Pre to our tripods with Velcro, just like we do with the batteries.

-- Now it is just a matter of launching Switcher Studio on all your devices, connecting them in the “Inputs” tab and going live!
+- Now that you have your hardware set up, it's just a matter of launching Switcher Studio on all of your devices, connecting them in the “Inputs” tab, and going live!